 Aged care is a system of supports for older people either in their own home, or in an aged care (nursing) home.
-It can include help with everyday living, including cooking and cleaning; health care; specialised accommodation; and equipment to keep you mobile, such as walking frames or ramps.
-Aged care is Government-funded for people who are eligible.
-Find out more about aged care and if you need it.
+It can include help with everyday living (including cooking and cleaning), health care, specialised accommodation, and equipment to keep you mobile, such as walking frames or ramps.
+Aged care is Government-funded for eligible people.

 Home care vs residential aged care